cmayron/Legal-Calculus/README.md

 UPLOAD the Blueprint to Gemini desersch generate the text response then UPLOAD Text to Builder Ai 🛑🛑
-## ACTIVATION RESPONSE
+🛑🛑

->
+ACTIVATION RESPONSE

-# LCES BUILDER INITIALIZATION BLOCK
+MODE LOCK UPLOAD THIS BLOCK

- /Builder-Initialization-Block.md
+LCES BUILDER INITIALIZATION BLOCK /Builder-Initialization-Block.md Activate the Legal Calculus Educational System (LCES) in Architect Mode Only.
 Activate the Legal Calculus Educational System (LCES) in **Builder Mode Only**.
 **LCES Builder Mode active.
 Provide structured input or Architect output.**